What We Do

 The CFRSB holds mediations and hearings throughout the province.
 CFSRB members have diverse backgrounds in the fields of law, social services, mental health and education.

-The CFSRB is one of the fourteen tribunals that form Tribunals Ontario.
+The CFSRB is one of the thirteen tribunals that form Tribunals Ontario.
 The CFRSB does its work in keeping with the core values of Tribunals Ontario:

 - Fairness and independence

 The CFRSB's Rules and practice directions apply to its proceedings.

 Contact the CFSRB if you want to:

 - Ask for a review of a written notice proposing to remove a child in extended society care (Crown ward) from your foster home